LibtraceTeam/BSOD/client/windows/README.txt

 option: ParticleSpeedScale
 	Specifies a multiplier to apply to the speed of the particles.

+option: MaxFrameRate
+	Specifies an upper limit on the frame rate.
+If 0, the frame rate is unlimited.

 option: DropPacketThresh
 	Specifies the minimum frame rate before bsodclient starts dropping